ArenKDesai/Aren-s-Notes/Random Algorithms.md

 The probability of a series of events is upper bounded by the sum of probabilities instead of the product if events have an intersection.
 If the series has no intersections, this is an equality, not a bound.

 ## Random QuickSort
-Choose the pivot uniformly at rand
+Choose the pivot uniformly at random.